 In North America alone, there are approximately 850 water main breaks each day.
-While the city of St. Louis is normally responsible for repairing water mains in the street, the lines that run from the stop-box on your property to your home are your concern.
+While the city of St. Louis is normally responsible for repairing water mains in the street, the water lines that run from the stop-box on your property to your home are your concern.
 Others, or those who are residing in unincorporated St. Louis County and select municipalities, take part in a program where their entire service line is covered.

 When a water line has an issue, pipe corrosion is the leading cause.
 It is an unavoidable problem that comes with the passage of time.
 So when the inevitable occurs, what are the owners of the water lines to do?
 Should you fully replace the line or opt to attempt a repair of the existing line?
-This article will cover the important factors that will impact your decision and provide the common options.
+This article will cover the important factors that will impact your decision and provide common options.

 Important factors to consider

 Here are the factors that you should consider when planning to replace or repair your water line:

 - Age of the waterline.
 The average lifespan of a water line is 50 years, so if your line is older than that, a full replacement is probably in order.

 - Material of the waterline.
 Older homes may have lead piping.
 If you find that your property has lead water pipes, we always recommend a full replacement with a safe alternative.

 - Past repairs.
 If the lines have ever been repaired previously, a full replacement is the best option.
 Once repaired, water lines are much more susceptible to further problems down the road.